Group of Monuments at Mahabalipuram: Adivaraha

 The Adivaraha cave temple, also known as the Maha Varaha Vishnu temple, is still in use.
-It is known for sculptures relating the Hindu legends about Varaha (Vaishnavism), Durga (Shaktism), Gangadhara (Shaivism), Harihara (Vaishnavism-Shaivism fusion) and Gajalakshmi (Vaishnavism).
-The temple is at the northern end of the main Mamallapuram hill, on its western side.
+It is known for sculptures relating the Hindu legends about Varaha (Vaishnavism), Durga (Shaktism), Gangadhara (Shaivism), Harihara (Vaishnavism-Shaivism fusion) and Gajalakshmi (Vaishnavism).K R Srinivasan (1964), Cave temples of the Pallavas, Archaeology Survey of India, Government of India, pages 166-175 The temple is at the northern end of the main Mamallapuram hill, on its western side.
 Similar to the Varaha mandapa, both have been dated to the 7th-century Narasimha Varman I era.
 Although it has later inscriptions consecrating the temple, its style suggests that it was built earlier.
 The famed avatara inscription found in this temple, which places a floruit on the Buddha as the ninth avatara of Vishnu, is dated to mid 7th-century.

 Although the Adivaraha mandapa's panels of the Gajalakshmi and Durga Mahishamardini legends have the same (or similar) quality as the Varaha temple, Varaha- and Vamana-Trivikrama-legend panels are absent from Adivaraha.
 The north side has a standing Vishnu sculpture with two devotees, and the south side has a standing Harihara (half Vishnu, half Shiva).
 The Vishnu sculpture shares the Gajalakshmi side, and Harihara shares the Durga side.
 The temple's main sanctum has a stucco bas-relief of Varaha which was once painted.
 Other reliefs in the temple include Adisesha, Shiva Gangadhara, and Brahma and a tribhanga.
 The facade has four vyala pillars and two pilasters on one side of the main, oblong community hall.
 Inside are two side pillars, and the temple has one sanctum.
 It has inscriptions in Tamil, Sanskrit and Telugu.